-To be consistent with standard finance theory, residential property as an asset class should be evaluated in the light of how it interacts with other assets (i.e. shares and bonds) within the portfolio perspective and how it impacts the overall portfolio performance.
-Several empirical studies in the US have demonstrated performance improvement when housing was added into the mixed-asset portfolio and the allocations to the housing increases when moving down the portfolio risk spectrum (Goetzmann, 1993; Goodman, 2003).
+To be consistent with standard finance theory, residential property, as an asset class, should be evaluated in the light of how it interacts with other assets (i.e. shares and bonds) within the portfolio perspective and how it impacts the overall portfolio performance.